the-confused-genius/Best-fit-curve/Linear Regression/README.md

 Here I would be attempting to write a piece of code in c to compute a Line that could perfectly fit a set of data points aka Linear Regression.
 <br>
 **Why c ?**
 c is a very close to machine language, and can compute faster than 99% of Programming languages out there.
+It gives more accurate result than python programs.

 <br><br>